 First, Google translate can recognize over 100 languages.
 You can type in words and phrases and translate them to English (or vice versa) quite easily.
 Need to learn how to order your lunch?
 Easy!
 Type it in and voila.

 Second, Google Translate offers an on-screen translate tool that basically scans items written in another language (think a menu or a store sign) and then reveals what those things say in English.
+While scanning is not always available in more obscure alphabets like Armenian, it has still helped me ten-fold.

 The app doesn’t always translate things perfectly, but it is very very useful.

 When you’re not able to use public transportation or don’t have a rental car, Uber is a great option in many places around the world.
+I recommend rideshare apps over taxis for many reasons, which you can read about here.

 18. Grab App

 Grab is like the Uber of Southeast Asia.
-Uber does not exist here, so Grab is a necessary download for these regions; Singapore, Cambodia, Indonesia, Malaysia, Myanmar, Thailand, Vietnam and the Philippines.
+Uber does not exist here, so Grab is a necessary download for these regions: Singapore, Cambodia, Indonesia, Malaysia, Myanmar, Thailand, Vietnam and the Philippines.

 If you’re not headed to Southeast Asia, obviously disregard this one, but it’s worth a mention!
 I’m in the region often enough that I keep it on my phone year-round.